Natural Gas Laws and Incentives in California

 Fleet Vehicle Procurement Requirements

 When awarding a vehicle procurement contract, every city, county, and special district, including school and community college districts, may require that 75% of the passenger cars and/or light-duty trucks acquired be energy-efficient vehicles.
-By definition, this includes hybrid electric vehicles and alternative fuel vehicles that meet California's advanced technology partial zero emission vehicle standards.
+This includes hybrid electric vehicles and alternative fuel vehicles that meet California's advanced technology partial zero emission vehicle standards.
 Vehicle procurement contract evaluations may consider fuel economy and life cycle factors for scoring purposes.
 (Reference California Public Resources Code 25725-25726)